London Scottish F.C.

 London Scottish Football Club is a rugby union club in England.
 The club is a member of both the Rugby Football Union and the Scottish Rugby Union.
-The club is currently playing in the 2nd tier of the English rugby union system, Champ Rugby, and share the Athletic Ground with Richmond.
+The club is currently playing in the third tier of the English rugby union system, National League 1 following their relegation from Champ Rugby in season 2025–26.
+London Scottish share the Athletic Ground with Richmond.